ivy-net/ivynet-docs/docs/client/clientExplanation copy.md

 The user interface is an easy to use webpage that gives a complete overview of your deployed and idle nodes.
 Features include:

 * **Health Monitoring and History**: Access detailed health metrics and historical data to analyze the performance of your nodes over time.
 * **Actively Validated Services (AVS) Overview**: View all available AVS options and their deployment requirements tailored to your delegated stake.
+Look for new nodes to run on your idle hardware, or gather requirements for new servers to deploy.
-* **Profitability Metrics**: Analyze historical and projected profitability metrics to optimize profitability.
+* **Profitability Metrics**: Analyze historical and projected profitability metrics to optimize profitability to make sure you're maximizing your return on compute.

 **TODO: Picture of mock interface?**